 4. Routine Development

-A key part of rehabilitation is developing a healthy routine to follow, which will allow you to retrain your day-to-day actions for the benefit of your well-being.
+A key part of recovery is developing a healthy routine to follow, which will allow you to retrain your day-to-day actions for the benefit of your well-being.
 This includes simple structures, such as establishing dedicated times for meals, rest and recreation.
 You’ll also be encouraged to establish new, healthier habits, including better nutrition, physical health and mental health.

 5. Better Chance of Recovery